robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 not do the same for even the youngest future coders instead of Scratch.

-I mean no disrespect to a tool that has introduced probably hundreds of thousands to programming at this point but the cutesy Scratch platform (I just cannot bring myself to call it a language) often seems like a waste of time &mdash; especially after seeing first-hand how future coders as young as seven, who can barely type, can code in Python and usually enjoy it more and for better reasons.

 ### Computational Thinking: When Scratch Works

 Computational thinking does not come to everyone naturally.
 This is